Menu

 Who is The Vaccine Available To?

 This really depends on the country in which you live in.
-Here in the UK, the vaccine is being given to the most vulnerable first, including the oldest members of society and those with serious underlying health conditions.
+Here in the UK, as of 2021, the vaccine is being given to the most vulnerable first, including the oldest members of society and those with serious underlying health conditions.
 Hypothyroidism and Hashimoto’s are currently not included in this.
+However, everyone is going to be offered it eventually.

 Other countries are rolling the vaccine out at a slightly different rate but are most often vaccinating the most vulnerable first, too.